SEUNGHO-Y00/MSSE/CHEM272/PythonProgramming.md

-# Python Programming Fundermental
+# Python Programming Fundamentals

 1. Python in a Nutshell

-2. Bit & Bytes and Encoding
+2. Bits & Bytes and Encoding
+* Strings and Numbers and Boolean
 * List
   - L = [4,'Here is a String', [1,-1,'a'], 0.5]
   - dir(L)